 The UP is an amazing and (mostly) unspoiled treasure, so please do your part to keep it that way!

 Hey, I’m Andrea.
-I’m a wedding and elopement photographer for wild-hearted couples, based in Michigan and traveling worldwide to document stories of love and connection.
+I’m a wedding and elopement photographer, based in Michigan’s Upper Peninsula and traveling worldwide to document stories of love and connection.
 My favorite things to do include exploring in the forest, hiking in wild mountains, and rock hunting on the shores of the Great Lakes.
 Besides those things, my passion is telling love stories in wild places for couples who want to preserve precious moments and memories.
 Do you have a story you’d like me to tell?